RoRoche/AndroidStarter/architecture.md

     }
 ```

-Finally, in our test case, we can enqueue mock responses as follows:
+Finally, in our test case, we can queue up mock responses as follows:

 ```java
 public class ATestCase {